 🔪How to make

 Heat some oil in a pan.
-Saute carrot for 4-5 minutes, or until it has softened slightly.
-Repeat the same for the cucumber.
+Saute carrot for 4-5 minutes or until it has softened slightly.

-Layer up carrot, cucumber, spinach, and pickled radish about 1 inch away from the side facing you.
+Layer up carrot, cucumber, spinach, and pickled radish on half of the seaweed sheet.

-Roll the bottom edge over the filling while simultaneously tucking filling in to keep them in place.
-Continue to roll it up tightly while gently applying pressure until kimbap is sealed.
+Roll the bottom edge over the filling while simultaneously tucking the fillings in to keep them in place.

 ✔Helpful tips

-- Mix in salt and toasted sesame oil while rice is still warm.
-Heat it slightly using the microwave before mixing in seasonings if your rice has cooled completely.
+- Season rice while warm - Heat it slightly using the microwave before mixing in seasonings if your rice has cooled completely.

-- If you do not have a sushi mat, simply roll your kimbap tightly, while gently applying pressure with your hands to make sure that everything is tucked in nicely.
+- Making it without a bamboo mat - If you do not have a sushi mat, simply roll your kimbap tightly while gently applying pressure with your hands to ensure that everything is tucked in nicely.

-- Use wet hands while handling the rice as it tends to be quite sticky.
+- Wet your fingers - Especially when handling rice as it tends to be quite sticky.
 I like keeping a small bowl of water beside me while rolling my gimbap.

-- Do not overstuff your vegan kimbap.
-If you find that you are having a hard time wrapping them, the chances are that you had added too much filling.
+- Do not overstuff kimbap - If you find that you are having a hard time wrapping them, you might have added too much filling.
+Remove some fillings and try rolling again.

 🥒Other filling ideas